delftwaves/swash-docs/docs/index.rst

 for describing wave transformations from deep water to a beach, port or harbour, complex changes to rapidly varied flows, and density driven flows in coastal seas, estuaries, lakes and rivers.

+This documentation aims to provide a comprehensive guide on how to use and develop applications with SWASH.

 .. toctree::
    :maxdepth: 1
    :hidden: